The Portland Travel Guide - Plant Based Eats & Sights

 @proudmaryusa Visit Site

 To say I have a crush on Proud Mary is an understatement.
 This hip hop playing restaurant not only has style, it has the kindest waiters.
 Located in the Alberta Arts District, it was my first timing exploring this far North and I'm so glad we got to see this beautifully designed long open space.
 I got two coffees and my girlfriend who is a tea drinker even got one!
 This may be the best oat mylk latte I have ever had, so creamy, smooth, not too sweet or overly bitter.
 I think it was also my most loved meal of the entire trip.
 The go to gluten-free plant-based option is the cauli-town: warm spiced cauliflower, chickpea dahl, sumac, onion, tahini, crispy chickpea and sesame granola.
+I went back again this year (2019) and got the exact same dish, mind blown.

 BLUE STAR DONUTS